-The Board has established Board Committees, namely the Audit Committee ("AC"), Combined Nomination and Remuneration Committee ("CNRC"), Investment Committee, Risk Management Committee and Options Committee to examine specific matters within their respective terms of reference as approved by the Board.
-Although specific powers are delegated to the Board Committees, the Board keeps itself abreast of the key issues and decisions made by each Board Committee through the reports by the Chairmen of the Board Committees and the tabling of minutes of the Board Committee meetings at Board meetings.
+The Board has established Board Committees, namely the Audit Committee ("AC"), Combined Nomination and Remuneration Committee ("CNRC"), Investment Committee, Risk Management Committee and Options Committee to assist the Board with specific matters within their respective terms of reference.
+The terms of reference of these Board Committees have been approved by the Board but are continuously evaluated to ensure that they are adequate and Although specific powers are delegated to the Board Committees, the Board keeps itself abreast through the reports from the respective Chairmen of the Board Committees and the minutes of the Board Committee meetings.
 The ultimate responsibility for decision-making, however, lies with the Board.
 The Board is mindful of the importance of building a sustainable business and therefore takes into consideration its environmental, social and governance impact when developing Mudajaya's corporate strategies.
-Mudajaya's sustainability agenda includes the following:-

-Uphold high corporate governance standards and ethics across the organisation.
-Streamlining all policies, processes and internal controls, and strengthening compliance with the relevant laws and regulations.
+Mudajaya's sustainability agenda includes the following:-• Uphold high corporate governance standards and ethics across the organisation. · Streamlining all policies, processes and internal controls, and strengthening compliance with the relevant laws and regulations.
 Extend local and international standards on health, safety, security, environment, human rights and ethics to all business partners.

-Mudajaya takes a proactive approach in managing potential environmental risks and impacts across the Group's operations and comply with global standards such as ISO 9001: 2015, ISO 14001: 2015 and OHSAS 18001: 2007.
+Mudajaya takes a proactive approach in managing potential environmental risks and impacts across the Group's operations and comply with international standards such as ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018.
 Mudajaya has also put in place processes to facilitate the disposal of construction waste in accordance with regulatory requirements.
 Annual recycling campaigns have been organised to promote recycling activities among the employees.
 The Group's sustainability practices and activities for the financial year under review are disclosed in the Sustainability Statement in the Annual Report.

-Explanation for : departure

-Large companies are requi red to complete the columns below.
-Non-large companies are encouraged

-to complete the columns b elow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

-Measure :

-Timeframe :